emasquil/s2p-hd-sota/README.md

     make test

+If the test fails due to a comparison with nan, this probably means that the pyproj data is not correctly downloaded.
+You can force its download by running

+    pyproj sync -v --file us_nga_egm96_15

 If some libraries needed by `s2p` (such as `libfftw3`) are installed in a custom location, for example `/usr/joe/local`, then the compilation and tests will fail with exit status 127 or mentioning not being able to load shared  libaries.
 You can help the compiler to find